 - Shared subnets: Support for shared subnets has been one of the most frequently-requested features on the Kea-users mailing list.
-We wanted to provide equivalent functionality as the shared subnets support in ISC-DHCP, and after consulting with users on both Kea-users and DHCP-users mailing lists, we decided on a configuration design that is similar to ISC DHCP.
-This feature enables configuration of multiple subnets (more than 2) and multiple addresses per subnet (more than two) on a single ethernet interface.
+We wanted to provide equivalent functionality as the shared subnets support in ISC DHCP, and after consulting with users on both the kea-users and DHCP-users mailing lists, we decided on a configuration design that is similar to ISC DHCP.
+This feature enables configuration of multiple subnets (more than two) and multiple addresses per subnet (more than two) on a single ethernet interface.
 This can be useful when the original subnet assigned to the host has no more available addresses and the administrator needs to assign more IP addresses to the host, or a host needs addresses on multiple different subnets.

-- Subnet management via API: Add, remove and modify subnets in Kea via the API, without resending the entire Kea configuration, using a new hook library.
-This will make managing subnets via the api more feasible for configurations with a large number of subnets (typical of IPv6).
+- Subnet management via API: Ability to add, remove, and modify subnets in Kea via the API, without resending the entire Kea configuration, using a new hook library.
+This will make managing subnets via the API more feasible for configurations with a large number of subnets (typical of IPv6).
 This Subnet Commands library will be offered as a premium option.

 - Lease management via API: New API commands enable querying, adding, reporting on current leases, and modifying existing leases while Kea is running.
 Use cases for modifying existing leases include migrating clients from one subnet or pool to another by forcing them to get a new address on renewal, and the related use case where some maintenance is planned, and the administrator wishes to gradually quiesce use.
 This feature is sponsored by the Mozilla MOSS award.